 "We are thrilled to continue our work with NASA.
 This helps to secure a learner's ongoing access to live interactions with NASA scientists and engineers and authentic STEM content within online courses, for both beginners and advanced STEM educators," said Glen Schuster, president and founder of U.S. Satellite.
 "This is a capstone to our long relationship with NASA Education."

 University partners synergize their graduate courses with Endeavor courses into STEM Master's degree programs.
-Additionally, as part of Endeavor, all learners earn a Certificate in STEM Education from Teachers College, Columbia University.
+Additionally, as part of Endeavor, all learners earn a Certificate in STEM Education.
 Each includes a leadership or research distinction.
 Endeavor's relationship with the National Board of Professional Teaching Standards provides an optional track for teachers to become Nationally Board Certified, or NBC, by blending coursework with portfolio NBC requirements.